mindspore-ai/docs/tutorials/source_en/dataset/sampler.md

 docs/mindspore/source_en/features/dataset/overview.mdses where random access are expensive or forbidden.

-For example, when access a dataset with `iter(dataset)`, it should return a stream of data from a database or a remote server.
+For example, when accessing a dataset with `iter(dataset)`, it should return a stream of data from a database or a remote server.

 The following constructs a simple iterator and loads it into `GeneratorDataset`.